VihaanLearnsCode/tiletrials/README.md

 1024 : 24

+# Discussion
 Almost there!!
-The aim to would be to push the dark plotted band further up, so that we get closer to 2048.
+The aim to would be to push the dark plotted band further up, so that we get closer to a 2048.
+Moreover, these results show that if you just repeat "ASDS" in a game of 2048, you have a ~53% chance of hitting at least one 256, and a ~28% chance of reaching a single 512.
+Perhaps, one can use that to reach a decent board quickly and then play slower with other strategies.
+Most other patterns I tried so far had their dark bands between 128 and 256, while this goes one level higher.
+The patterns "ASDSASDS{D/S}{D/S}" also perform similarly.

-I will update more findings here and, if it is done, on my personal [website](https://vihaanlearnscode.github.io/).
+I will update more findings here, especially if I reach an elusive 2048, and, if it is done, on my personal [website](https://vihaanlearnscode.github.io/).

 # Acknowledgements:
 This project, by its nature, draws heavy inspiration from Gabriele Cirulli, the creator of the popular [2048](https://github.com/gabrielecirulli/2048).